spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws/09-eks.md

 5. Select **AWS** and click on **Start AWS Configuration**

-6. Populate the wizard page with the following informaton: name, description, tagsm and AWS account.
-Tags on a cluster are propagated to the VMs deployed on the cloud/data center environments.
+6. Populate the wizard page with the following information: name, description, tags and AWS account.
+Tags on a cluster are propagated to the VMs deployed to the target environments.
 Click on **Next** after you have filled out all the required information.

 7. Selected **Managed Kubernetes** and click on your cluster profile that supports AWS EKS.
 Click on **Next**.